Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: NIMM benchmark (Public Health)

 \subsection{Overview}

-The NIMM evaluation framework consists of four epidemiological datasets~\cite{cui2025identifying, guan2025framework, chopra2022differentiable, datta2025calypso} spanning multiple diseases, spatial resolutions, and temporal granularities.
+The NIMM benchmark consists of four epidemiological datasets~\cite{cui2025identifying, guan2025framework, chopra2022differentiable, datta2025calypso} spanning multiple diseases, spatial resolutions, and temporal granularities.
 It is designed to reflect realistic challenges encountered in public health surveillance, including spatial heterogeneity and varying observation frequencies.
-Table~\ref{tab:dataset} summarizes the datasets used to construct the NIMM evaluation framework, and Figure~\ref{fig:dataset} visualizes the geolocations and aggregated time series for each dataset.
+Table~\ref{tab:dataset} summarizes the datasets used to construct the NIMM benchmark, and Figure~\ref{fig:dataset} visualizes the geolocations and aggregated time series for each dataset.